-You must enjoy problem solving and be able to think logically in order to provide you with a platform to be successful in Computer Science.
-You must have a passionate interest in understanding how technology works so that you can enjoy the course material.
-Furthermore, you will be required to work on your programming skills outside of timetabled hours so being independent and dedicated to the course is vitally important.
+Enjoying problem solving and being able to think logically will provide you with the platform to be successful in Computer Science.
+Having a passionate interest in understanding how technology works will allow you to enjoy the course material.
+You will be required to work on your programming skills outside of timetabled hours so being independent and dedicated to the course is vitally important.

-Exam Paper 1 Computer Systems Exam includes topics such as Systems Architecture, Networking and Protocols, Systems Security, Systems Software and Ethical, Legal, Cultural and Environmental Concerns 50% (80 marks) 1hr 30mins
+Exam Paper 1 Computer Exam includes topics such as 50% (80 marks)

+Systems Systems Architecture, Memory 1hr 30mins

+and Storage, Networking and

+Protocols, Systems Security,

+Systems Software and Ethical,

+Legal, Cultural and

+Environmental Concerns

 Exam Paper 2 Computational Exam includes topics such as 50% (80 marks)

 Thinking, Computational Thinking, 1hr 30mins

-Algorithms and Programming Techniques,
+Algorithms and Algorithms, Programming

-Programming Computational Logic and Data

-Representation

-Controlled Programming Compulsory controlled 20 hours

-Assessment Project assessment involves the

-Design, Development, Testing

-and Evaluation of a program.
+Programming Fundamentals, Boolean Logic,

+and Integrated Development

+Environments

-AS and A Level courses in Computer Science are currently available in Consortium.
+A-Level Computer Science is currently available in Consortium.
 The GCSE course provides excellent preparation for higher study and employment in Computing.
 From games developer to manager of IT and communications services, computing pupils have a range of opportunities open to them.
 Any career that involves problem solving will benefit from an education in Computer Science.